sickle-in-africa/newborn-screening/README.md

 - **`HPLC/`**: Contains code for performance calculations, with HPLC/IEF as the gold standard.
 - **`POCT/`**: Contains code for performance calculations, with POCT as the gold standard.
+- **`Quantitative/`**: Contains scripts and outputs for the quantitative analysis phase, focusing on large-scale data integration and statistical modeling.

 ---